3.4k

 Flexible Installation

-Get the complete NVIDIA CUDA Toolkit - including compilers, libraries, and debugging tools - with a single install command.
-Work within virtual environments, and pin your versions with lockfiles.
+Get the complete NVIDIA CUDA Toolkit - including compilers, libraries, and debugging tools - with minimal fuss.
+Work within reproducible environments that layer on top of your base system.

 • Version flexibility